vhdmdls4/default-workflow-gh-actions/README.md

 If you are struggling with deployment on GitHub Pages with Vite and Yarn, this guide might help you!

+*Remember:* this workflow is activated by every change pushs to main branch, so, be careful!

 Let's assume that you have already finished your project and want to "host" it on GitHub Pages.
 First, you should install `gh-pages` as a dev dependency:
   ```bash
   yarn add gh-pages